plus3it/tardigrade-ci/INTEGRATION_TESTING.md

 # To execute a specific set of tests, use the "-k" option and a string
 # that will pattern match on the desired subdirectory name.
 The "-k"
 # option also allows booleans, e.g., "not" or "or".
+#
+# The following will match on the subdirectory name "create_groups".
 make terraform/pytest TERRAFORM_PYTEST_ARGS="-k groups"

 # When testing is complete: